Skip to main content

 Palos Heights, Illinois · FDIC Cert #35393

-United Trust Bank is an FDIC-insured bank (Certificate #35393) with $156M in total assets and $106M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for United Trust Bank, an FDIC-insured bank (Certificate #35393) with $156M in total assets and $106M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Palos Heights, Illinois, the bank maintains a Tier 1 capital ratio of 15.56% (Well-Capitalized) and a nonperforming loan ratio of 0.26%.
-BankHealthData assigns a composite Health Grade of B (76/100).
+BankHealthData assigns a composite Health Grade of B (76/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 United Trust Bank (FDIC cert 35393) is a community bank — $156M in total assets, $106M in deposits, serving the Palos Heights, Illinois area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.